Published May 12, 2020 • 3 minute read

 What makes for a good certificate collection and tracking process?

-This can vary depending on the number of certificates your organization handles, but, in general, the collection and tracking process should:
+What this process actually looks like can vary depending on the number of certificates your organization handles, but, in general, the collection and tracking process should:

-- Be articulated in writing
+- Be articulated in language

 - Have support from senior management (e.g., CFO, risk manager, etc.)